BarDweller/pipeline-builder-stool-pigeon/README.md

-# `gcr.io/paketo-buildpacks/pipeline-builder-extension`
+# `gcr.io/paketo-buildpacks/pipeline-builder-stool-pigeon`

-The Paketo Extension for Pipeline Builder Canary is a Cloud Native Buildpack Image Extension that does nothing.
+The Paketo Image Extension for Pipeline Builder Stool Pigeon is a Cloud Native Buildpack Image Extension that does nothing.
 It's primary purpose is to function as a validation for changes being made to the pipeline-builder.

 ## Behavior